 Wild observed animals tend to display brown hues of melanin, observed especially on the head-stamp.
 This color is far from the black-based animals we tend to breed more for in the hobby.
 The brown coloration, originally referred to as "Buckskin," has been pulled out over the years but there are several animals in the hobby that still display the color.
 The headstamp is one of the areas that hold onto this coloration the most.
 Many generations are required to pull these brown tones out.

-Tiger or tigering is the lowest common denominator trait that cannot be isolated from a crested gecko’s genes.
+Tiger or tigering is the lowest common denominator trait that cannot be isolated or removed from a crested gecko’s genes.
 Essentially it is Normal in them and fixed in the population.
 This is like spots on leopard geckos or the black pattern on Ball Pythons, often referred to as alien heads.
 However, a more direct comparison would be the BR (Banded/Reticulated) morph in Gargoyle Geckos.
 This contributes to banding and reticulation.
 As it is always there to some degree.
 The tigering in crested geckos contributes to how pattern breaks along the dorsal and the upper and lower laterals.
 This jagged pattern organizes and breaks pattern up vertically.
 The less horizontal pattern influence, the stronger the tigering will be and the more dominance it has over the direction of the animal’s pattern.
 Tigering can be found significantly reduced showing small thin lines to freckles on solid-colored morphs to thick huge bands of pattern and breaks on dark base color.
 The variation comes from how much horizontal pattern there is.
 Pinstripe organizes pattern horizontally causing Tiger to reduce and get pushed to areas of the body.
 It can even restrict where it can travel to.
-The variance here can be large, as small as freckles to as large as bands stretching up and through the dorsal.
+The variance here can be large, as small as freckles to large bands stretching up and through the dorsal.